LiangZC321/CP3407-project/User_stories.md

 Effort Estimate: 2 days

-User story 2.
+User Story 2.

-Title: Service Area Setting
+Title: Language Change Option for Minor Language Users

 Priority: Medium

 Description:
-As a cleaner, I want to set my service area, so that I only receive bookings near me.The app should allow cleaners to define a service area using postal codes, distance radius, or map selection.
-Bookings from clients outside this area should be filtered out or flagged.
+As a user from a minor language-speaking country, I want to change the app’s language to my preferred language, so that I can navigate and use the app more easily.
+The app should allow users to select their preferred language, including support for less common languages.
+Once selected, all interface text should be translated accordingly.
+Users should be able to change this setting at any time.

 Effort Estimate: 3 days